 |File Server||Azure Files Service and Azure File Sync with Windows Server Storage Migration Service|

-Microsoft Server and Azure Licencing
+Microsoft Server and Azure Licensing

 - Core-based processor licensing

-- Server Client Access Licences (CALs)
+- Server Client Access Licenses (CALs)

 - RDS CALS